machine-learning-exchange/katalog/model-samples/max-toxic-comment-classifier/max-toxic-comment-classifier.md

 This model can be deployed using the following mechanisms:

-* Deploy from Dockerhub:
+* Run with Docker:
   ```
   docker run -it -p 5000:5000 codait/max-toxic-comment-classifier
   ```

 * Deploy on Red Hat OpenShift:

-  Follow the instructions for the OpenShift web console or the OpenShift Container Platform CLI in [this tutorial](https://developer.ibm.com/tutorials/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/) and specify `codait/max-toxic-comment-classifier` as the image name.
+  Follow the instructions for the OpenShift web console or the OpenShift Container Platform CLI in [this tutorial](https://github.ibm.com/IBMCode/Code-Tutorials/blob/e29a33f/deploy-a-model-asset-exchange-microservice-on-red-hat-openshift/index.md) and specify `codait/max-toxic-comment-classifier` as the image name.

 * Deploy on Kubernetes:
   ```